DuncanBarlow/Polaris/README.md

-Code written by Duncan Barlow at the Universite de Bordeaux.
+Code written by Duncan Barlow at Universite de Bordeaux.
 Some code taken from other sources but cited.

 # README for PDD Neural Network

 ## Quick start

-To generate training data in file "Data" with 10 examples:
+To generate training data in file "Data" with 10 examples (the final "1" = "True" boolean for symmetric hemisphere pointing setup):

-python training\_data\_generation.py Data 10
+python training\_data\_generation.py Data 10 1

 To generate 1 neural network run for 10 epochs from the training data in file "Data":